microsoft/vscode-docs/docs/introvideos/codeediting.md

 Area: introvideos
 TOCTitle: Code Editing
 ContentId: 826efeef-6803-49bd-a500-06c6c42cda19
-PageTitle: Code Editing Features in Visual Studio Code
+PageTitle: Edit and run code in Visual Studio Code
-DateApproved: 3/6/2017
+DateApproved: 1/12/2021
-MetaDescription: Take coding to the next level of speed and efficiency with these code editing features.
+MetaDescription: Learn the basics of editing and running code in VS Code.
-MetaSocialImage: images/opengraph/introvideos.png
+MetaSocialImage:
 ---
 # Code editing in Visual Studio Code

-In this Visual Studio Code tutorial, we cover source code editing, including the features outlined below.
+In this Visual Studio Code tutorial, we cover how to edit and run a small piece of code, including the features outlined below.
 After viewing this overview, read on in the [Learn More](/docs/introvideos/codeediting.md#learn-more) section to see more features.

-<iframe src="https://www.youtube.com/embed/rsatrlBEFFA?rel=0&amp;disablekb=0&amp;modestbranding=1&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>
+<iframe src="https://www.microsoft.com/en-us/videoplayer/embed/RE4M6Vx" width="640" height="320" allowFullScreen="true" frameBorder="0"></iframe>

 ## Outline

-* Emmet syntax for HTML and CSS development
-* Hover over CSS elements
+* Open a folder
-* Use case of using a task
+* Create a new file
-* Global find and replace, including regex search
-* ESLint for JavaScript linting
-* Errors and Warning output
-* Multi-cursor editing
-* Code folding
-* Bracket matching
+* Create a simple "Hello world" console log using Node.js
+* Turn on Auto Save
-* Code formatting to consistently style code
+* Automatically format your code
+* Hover over elements to see IntelliSense in action
+* Run code in the Integrated Terminal

 ## Learn more